Lollardy: Peasants' Revolt

 Lollards first faced serious persecution after the Peasants' Revolt in 1381.
 While Wycliffe and other Lollards opposed the revolt, one of the peasants' leaders, John Ball, preached Lollardy.
-Prior to 1382, Wycliffite beliefs were tolerated in government as they endorsed in royal superiority to bishops.
+Prior to 1382, Wycliffite beliefs were tolerated in government as they endorsed royal superiority to bishops.
 However, the government and royals were hesitant, as they did not want to encourage subjects to criticize religious powers.

 After 1382, royalty and nobility found Lollardy to be a threat not only to the Church, but to English society in general.
 The Lollards' small measure of protection evaporated.
 This change in status was also affected by the departure of John of Gaunt (Duke of Lancaster, patron of Chaucer and protector of John Wycliffe) who left England in 1386 to pursue the Crown of Castile.

 Paul Strohm has asked: "Was the Lollard a genuine threat or a political pawn, agent of destabilising challenge, or a hapless thread of self-legitimizing Lancastrian discourse?"